Netflix/NfWebCrypto/README.md

-Netflix WebCrypto (NfWebCrypto) - NaCl Edition
+Netflix WebCrypto (NfWebCrypto) - PNaCl Edition
 ==============================================

-**NOTE: This branch is an experimental NaCl version of the NfWebCrypto plugin.
+**NOTE: This branch is an experimental PNaCl version of the NfWebCrypto plugin.
 There are significant hacks in this experiment that compromise the implementation.
 DO NOT USE except for experimentation!**